vfs-sct/0ct0-GONE/README.md

 -Stubbed in WIP button sounds.
 Sounds will be replaced but currently demonstrate functionality.
 -Separate busses exist for Master, Music, SFX and Dialogue.

-BUG: Sound is loaded along with it's respective banks, however, decides to only play after tabbing in and out of the program.
+BUG: Sound is loaded along with its respective banks, however, decides to only play after tabbing in and out of the program.
 ===================

 ART